Difficulty paying your Council Tax

 Long term empty premium

-From 1 April 2013 all properties (apart from some unoccupied annexes or job related Ministry of Defence accommodation) which have been unoccupied and unfurnished for more than 2 years will be liable to pay 150%.
+From 1 April 2013 all properties (apart from some unoccupied annexes or job-related Ministry of Defence accommodation) that had been unoccupied and unfurnished for more than 2 years were liable to pay 150% council tax.
 The 2 years can have started before 1 April 2013.
-If at 1 April 2013, the property had not been empty and unfurnished for 2 years, the charge will be 100% until the 2 years expires, when it will become a charge of 150%.
+If at 1 April 2013, the property had not been empty and unfurnished for 2 years, the charge was 100% until the 2 years expired, when it became a charge of 150%.

-Following changes to legislation during 2018 the premium will now be increased to 100% from 1 April 2019.
-This means that you will now be liable to pay 200% from this date if your property has been empty & unfurnished for 2 years or more as at 1 April 2019.
+Following changes to legislation during 2018 the premium increased to 100% from 1 April 2019.
+This means that you are now liable to pay 200% from this date if your property has been empty & unfurnished for 2 years or more as of 1 April 2019.

 From 1 April 2021, if a property has been empty & unfurnished for 5 years or more at 1 April 2021 the premium will increase to 200% and a 300% charge will apply and if a property has been empty and unfurnished for 10 years or more the premium will increase to 300% and a 400% charge will apply.